 HYDE PARK (Things to do in London)

-The London’s Hyde Park is the most famous park in London, and and historically Hyde Park remains always hold significant importance because Hyde Park hosted several demonstration and protests including protests by the Suffragettes.
+The London’s Hyde Park is the most famous park in London, it is considered are in royal parks of England and historically Hyde Park remains always hold significant importance because Hyde Park hosted several demonstration and protests including protests by the Suffragettes.
 The park has a unique spot known as speaker’s corner which still occupied debates, protest, and performance artists that’s why It can be said without any doubt HYDE Park is not just simply a park for London sightseeing Hyde park should be on your top of the list in things to do in London this weekend

 A trip to London isn’t finished without a visit to the famous London Eye.
 Initially built to celebrate the millennia, the Eye is a giant Ferris wheel offering lovely perspectives over the city.
 During the evening, the wheel lit up in seasonal colors and is the centerpiece of London’s yearly New Year’s firework.